RESEARCH

 The project explores facilitation as a cornerstone of community engagement and its crucial role for bringing together communities impacted by social and environmental injustice.

-BEYOND THE TOOLKIT: Community-Engagement in COVID-19
+BEYOND THE TOOLKIT: COMMUNITY-ENGAGEMENT IN COVID-19

 Part of the research team led by Dr. Sarah Switzer explored how community-engaged practitioners adapted their participatory work to online and remote settings, as a result of COVID-19, and the unique ethical and pedagogical challenges that arose.